sjbylo/container-workshop/09-cicd-getting-started/README.md

 ```
 (don't forget to replace "YOUR_GITHUB_USERNAME" with your real Github username!)

-As usual, wnsure you are working in the source code directory:
+As usual, ensure you are working in the source code directory:

 ```
 cd flask-vote-app